Conrad Maldives – Price shock or value experience ? Updated on 19 January 2020. #conrad #conradmaldives #luxurytravel #maldives

 Snapshot Quick Overview of: The Conrad Maldives is one of three Hilton Signature Properties in the Maldives.
 The newest is Waldorf Astoria near Male.

-Restaurant: Mandatory Christmas and New Years (festive season) buffet charges
+Restaurant: Mandatory Christmas and New Years (festive season) buffet charges.
+Expensive and not worth the price.

 Dining: Overall food good to excellent.
 Poor vegan or healthy options.
 Limited variety.